 Dena credits Braidwood’s surrounding landscape and wildlife as an important influence on the local artists and craftspeople.
 “I think a lot of the artists and businesses in town are definitely inspired by nature, whether that’s artists painting the beautiful landscape, or interesting takes on the animals, such as platypus rings or earrings with cockatoos.
 Those are beautiful things to see.”

 When it comes to immersing yourself in the local arts, Braidwood certainly has plenty to choose from.
 “There are so many places where you can go to experience the local arts.
 For instance, Braidwood Regional Arts Gallery frequently hosts local exhibitions by talented artists.
-For something completely different, you could check out Braidwood Clayworks, who do beautiful pottery which they often sell at the local markets,” Dena recommends.
+For something completely different, you could check out Braidwood Clayworks, who do beautiful pottery,” Dena recommends.

 “There’s a really broad and eclectic range of people that live here.
 On one hand you have that wonderful farming community and on the other you have the big artist community.
 That mix of country with artsy has created a really unique feel for this town that works very well.
 The diversity of this town is number one, for sure,” Dena sums up.